 - Is it near transportation?

-- Is it near amenities – shops, schools, doctors etc.
+- Is it near amenities – for example, shops, schools and doctors

 In the property